 17 | If it takes 2 minutes or less, do it straight away

-You’ve probably heard me say this one before, but being truly efficient with your time is all about dealing with those 2 minutes jobs straight away.
-These jobs might include:
+Being truly efficient with your time is all about dealing with those 2 minutes jobs straight away.
+These tasks might include:

 - Wiping the counters